Gamebook Tracker

 Your session is remembered in the browser.
 Click Log out on the books screen to sign out.

-Your books
+My books

 After logging in you land on the Books screen.
 All your books are listed here.
 Each card shows a subtle progress bar indicating how many sections you have visited across all your runs.
+The bar turns green when you have visited every section.

-New accounts start with a demo book — Demo Book — already set up with a fully mapped 50-section graph, 2 completed runs (one death, one win), an in-progress run, notes, and priority markings on several sections, so you can explore all the features right away.
-There is exactly one death outcome and one win outcome, both reached via the final section of the book.
+New accounts start with a demo book — Demo Book — already set up with a fully mapped 50-section graph, 2 completed runs (one loss, one win), an in-progress run, notes, and priority markings on several sections, so you can explore all the features right away.
+There is exactly one loss outcome and one win outcome, both reached via the final section of the book.
 You can delete the demo book at any time.

 ButtonWhat it does